At a glance

-Siamese cats have changed quite a lot in the past three decades and has become much more slender than its ancestors.
+Siamese cats have changed quite a lot in the past three decades and have become much more slender than their ancestors.
 Some breeders are continuing to breed the ‘old style’ Siamese under the name Traditional, Thai, Applehead or Old Style Siamese.
-I have included both old style and modern Siamese in this article.
+I have included both the old style and modern Siamese in this article.

 The original and most commonly known colours are seal, blue, chocolate and lilac.
-Different cat associations accept different colours which include red (also known as flame), cream, fawn, caramel, apricot and cinnamon.
+Different cat associations accept different colours, which include red (flame), cream, fawn, caramel, apricot and cinnamon.
 These colours may also come in tabby (also known as lynx) and tortie point.

-Cat Fancy Association in America only accepts seal, blue, chocolate and lilac in Siamese, other colours are considered to be Colorpoint Shorthairs.
+Cat Fancy Association in America only accepts seal, blue, chocolate and lilac in Siamese, and has classed other colours as Colorpoint Shorthairs.

-Siamese should be bought from a registered cat breeder to ensure you are getting what you are paying for as well as that, registered breeders have to abide by a code of ethics set out by their registering body.
-I always prefer to buy purebred cats from a breeder who raises the kittens under-foot, meaning they are raised inside the home and are used to the hustle and bustle of a household.
+Siamese should be bought from a registered cat breeder to ensure you are getting what you are paying for as well as that; registered breeders have to abide by a code of ethics set out by their registering body.
+I always prefer to buy purebred cats from a breeder who raises the kittens under-foot, which means they grew up inside the home and are used to the hustle and bustle of a household.

 Where possible, visit the cattery and meet the kittens and parents.